Net Zero by 2030

 Investing in high quality carbon removals for the emissions that remain.
 This could include investments in technology like direct air capture or bio-sequestration projects.

-Carbon Reductions
+Carbon reductions

 While passenger growth is anticipated to continue, we expect that emissions will decrease every year as we make further investments in carbon reduction projects and renewable fuels.
 In 2025, we estimate that annual reductions from Roadmap to Net Zero projects completed between 2021-2024 will save 530 tonnes CO2e per year.